pmagdon/cloud_detection/docs/source/introduction.rst

 calculations and avoid biased results as a consequence of these values.
 As a result, cloud detection and the creation of cloud masks are an important pre-processing step in remote sensing (2).

 The manual masking of clouds is a time-consuming task.
-The high availability of satellite imagery makes enables multi- temporal analysis with large amount of images.
+The high availability of satellite imagery makes enables multi temporal analysis with large amount of images.
 For this cases, the manual masking of clouds is not an option and the development of an automatic cloud detection algorithm is important (11).